This post may contain affiliate links. Please read our disclosure policy.

 Though this simple garlic butter sauce recipe is delicious as is, there are many ways to embellish it.
 Here are just a few ideas:

-• Stir in fresh herbs like minced rosemary, thyme or chives to make a garlic herb butter sauce.
+- Garlic Herb Butter Sauce: Stir in other fresh herbs like minced rosemary, thyme, or chives.
 (If you’re a dill lover, try my Garlic Butter Sauce for Seafood.)

-• Swirl in a pinch or more of crushed red pepper flakes or freshly ground black pepper for a spicy kick.
+- Spicy Garlic Butter Sauce: Swirl in a pinch or more of crushed red pepper flakes for a spicy kick.

 How to Store and Reheat